howerj/subleq-vhdl/readme.md

   * [x] Add a UART that can print to STDOUT and read from STDIN (or a FILE)
 * [x] Make cut-down and special SUBLEQ eForth image for the smaller (16KiB) BRAM
 * [ ] Make one big VHDL file containing an initial Forth image and place it in `subleq.vhd`?
+  * [x] Add a component that combines the Block RAM and SUBLEQ into one along with a test bench for it
+  * [ ] Merge new module into main system.
 * [ ] Optimize SUBLEQ design for slice area (and speed if possible)
 * [ ] Get implementation working in hardware (need an FPGA board for this)
 * [ ] Find way of interacting with other hardware